 FODMAP foods: what are they?

 FODMAP foods refer to foods that contain specific types of sugar which can cause bloating in some individuals (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols).
 These sugars include sucrose, fructose and lactose.
-It also includes fibers such as inulin which our bodies cannot digest but can be fuel for bacteria.
+It also includes fibres such as inulin which our bodies cannot digest but can be fuel for bacteria.
 Sugar alcohols such as xylitol, sorbitol and mannitol are also classified as FODMAPS.(4)

 - Monash University has a comprehensive and useful list of high FODMAP foods and low FODMAP alternatives.
 Common high FODMAP foods include garlic, onion, mushrooms, green peas, cauliflower, apples, pears, cow’s milk, most legumes, wheat, rye, honey and cashews.
 So what are the different types of FODMAPS?